-Law School Early Admission Programs - The College will assist students who wish to avail themselves of law school early admissions programs and, with prior written approval, students may apply up to 30 hours of law school courses to their undergraduate degree requirements.
+College of the Ozarks assist students in applying to law school early admission programs.
+Prior written approval allows students to apply up to 30 hours of law school courses to their undergraduate degree requirements.
 This combined curriculum enables students to obtain both the Bachelor of Arts (BA) or Bachelor of Science (BS) and the Juris Doctor (JD) degrees in six years.

-Several law schools have early admissions programs, including the University of Missouri-Columbia School of Law and the Univ of Missouri-Kansas City.
+Several colleges in Missouri offer law programs with early admission programs, including the University of Missouri-Columbia School of Law and the Univ of Missouri-Kansas City.
 Other schools may or may not have early admission programs; the student should research the policy and procedures for application at the institution where he/she wishes to apply.

 Students must complete all General Education courses and have a minimum of 95 hours, including six credits of Political Science, before attending a law school under an early admission program.
 After the successful completion of one year of law school classes the student will have an official transcript sent to the College and those hours will be applied to undergraduate degree requirements.
 The student will be granted a Political Science major, Bachelor of Arts or Bachelor of Science.